Badgerati/Pode/docs/Tutorials/OpenAPI.md

 ### Simple Types

-There are 4 simple property types: Integers, Numbers, Strings, and Booleans.
+There are 5 simple property types: Integers, Numbers, Strings, Booleans, and Schemas.
 Each of which can be created using the following functions:

 * [`New-PodeOAIntProperty`]
 * [`New-PodeOANumberProperty`]
 * [`New-PodeOAStringProperty`]
 * [`New-PodeOABoolProperty`]
+* [`New-PodeOASchemaProperty`]

 These properties can be created with a Name, and other flags such as Required and/or a Description: